seangllghr/makepaper/README.md

   preferably, in the YAML metadata block.
 - User-specified templates: I'd like to allow the user to specify a template, likely with both a command-line passthrough and a YAML metadata option.
+- If I ever have to write something that isn't based off APA style (which is apparently favored by my institution, despite it not really being in vogue for Computer Science research), there's a chance I'd refactor some of the more generalizable functionality (like inclusions) so I can reuse it in other build scripts.

 ## Quirks: